-The New South Wales Waratahs, who play their home games at the SCG and ANZ Stadium, represent the state of NSW in the fifteen team international Super Rugby competition here in the 2020 season.
+The New South Wales Waratahs, who play their home games at the SCG and ANZ Stadiums, represents the state of NSW in a new look Super Rugby tournament set to take place from July.

 2020 NSW Waratahs Preview

 The Waratahs were founded way back in 1882 as the representative rugby union side for NSW, but it wasn’t until 1996 that they entered the then Super 12 competition.
 A difficult first six years ensued, and it took them until 2002 to first make it to the finals.
 That one ended in a semi-final loss to the Brumbies, and it would take another five finals appearances until they broke through for their maiden Super Rugby Championship in 2014 with a thrilling 33-32 win over the league’s most successful team, the Crusaders.